CGR 5th Class 4-6-0 1890: Oranje-Vrijstaat Gouwerment-Spoorwegen

 In late 1896, eight of the Midland System's locomotives were sold to the newly established Oranje-Vrijstaat Gouwerment-Spoorwegen (OVGS), where they were designated 5th Class K and renumbered in the range from 41 to 48.

 Central South African Railways

 During the Second Boer War, control of all railways in the Orange Free State was taken over by the Imperial Military Railways.
 At the end of the war in 1902, the eight ex-OVGS locomotives came onto the roster of the Central South African Railways (CSAR), where they were renumbered in the range from 318 to 325.

 In 1904, the CSAR reboilered two of these locomotives, numbers 319 and 322, with larger boilers and Belpaire fireboxes which were equipped with Drummond tubes.
 This increased their heating surface by 272.72 sqft and, at a higher operating boiler pressure of 180 psi, these two locomotives were able to easily haul the load of the next higher class.
-Since, by then, these locomotives were being withdrawn from mainline traffic, no more such reboilerings were carried out.
+Since, by then, these locomotives were being withdrawn from mainline traffic, no more reboilering was done.